 A Non-Exhaustive List of the Very Specific Things I Miss About (the Parkville) Campus23 October 2020

 Reader, did campus ever really exist?
 Or was it some very expensive collective hallucination we all had?
-After all, it’s been months (weeks? decades?
-Time is bizarre this year) since I set foot in the place, and my memories of it are becoming ever-hazier.
+After all, it’s been months (weeks? decades? time is bizarre this year) since I set foot in the place, and my memories of it are becoming ever-hazier.

-- How the dining hall at Union House always smells slightly funky, like a squashed croissant with a layer of something furry and green living on it.
+- How the dining hall at Union House always smells slightly funky, like a squashed croissant with a layer of something sentient, furry and green living on it.

 - Speed-walking past the Baillieu, struggling to communicate to the flyer-wielding stupol hack behind you that you’ve already voted, even though you haven’t, and have no intention of ever doing so.

 - Buying five 7/11 coffees a day, because it’s $1 each, which is basically $0, meaning you’re not really spending any money on coffee. #Math

 - Spending 25 minutes looking for a free seat in the Baillieu, finally sitting down at one, then immediately pulling out your phone to scroll through Facebook for an hour.